RelationalAI Native App Installation#

 poll(check)

 🚨 IMPORTANT While RelationalAI is in preview mode, you must upgrade the application weekly after RAI releases an updated native app.
-Please review the Upgrades section of the RelationalAI Native App documentation and subscribe to the release notes to receive notifications about new versions.
+Please review the Upgrades section of the RelationalAI Native App documentation.

 Step 3 - Setting up Change Data Capture#